vdellamea/jamulus-server-remote/README.md

 ## Quick install

+**If you have a personalised install of Jamulus already running, do not follow these instructions, but read the details at the bottom to adapt the system to your local needs.**

-The below commands are also summarized in https://github.com/vdellamea/jamulus-server-remote/blob/main/QUICK-INSTALL.md for super-quick installation on Ubuntu 18.04.
+The below commands are also summarized in https://github.com/vdellamea/jamulus-server-remote/blob/main/QUICK-INSTALL.md for super-quick installation **on a fresh installation** on Ubuntu 18.04.

 Be sure to have zip: